euyemura/myNotes/grounded-ruby/06_control_flow_tech.md

 ### Case Statements

-A case statement starts with an expression, usually a single object or variable, but any expression can e used, and walks it through a list of possible matches.
+A case statement starts with an expression, usually a single object or variable, but any expression can be used, and walks it through a list of possible matches.

 Here's an example.